The 1928 experimental concrete reservoir for Permian Basin oil that became a water park three decades later…for one day.

 Tourists traveling on I-20 in West Texas should not miss the Monahans oil museum in the heart of the Permian Basin.
 Not just a petroleum-related museum, it is a Million Barrel Museum whose main attraction is an elliptical cement oil tank the size of three football fields.

+Lack of infrastructure for storing and transporting the large volumes of oil proved to be a major problem.
 “There were great oil discoveries around 1926 and few places to put the oil.
-No pipelines or tanks,” says Elizabeth Heath, chairwoman of the Ward County Historical Commission.
-A single well in the Hendricks field produced 500 barrels a day.
+No pipelines or tanks,” explained Elizabeth Heath, chairwoman of the Ward County Historical Commission, in 2010.

-Using mule-drawn equipment, workers completed an excavation and laid wire mesh over the packed earth, Cox explains in his “Texas Tales” column.
+Using mule-drawn equipment, workers completed an excavation and laid wire mesh over the packed earth, Cox explained.
 Contractors then started pouring tons of concrete.

-“By late April 1928 workers hammered away at a wooden cover for the colossal tank, placing creosote-soaked support timbers at 14 foot intervals across the sprawling reservoir floor,” he reports.
+“By late April 1928 workers hammered away at a wooden cover for the colossal tank, placing creosote-soaked support timbers at 14 foot intervals across the sprawling reservoir floor,” Cox reported.
 The timbers supported a domed redwood roof covered with tar paper.
 Completion of the walls, pillars and roof took just three months because construction took place 24 hours a day.

-“When Roxana injected a million barrels of oil into the tank, the weight bearing down on the concrete amounted to four hundred million pounds of pressure.”
+“When Roxana injected a million barrels of oil into the tank, the weight bearing down on the concrete amounted to four hundred million pounds of pressure.
+One thing Roxana’s engineers apparently forgot to take into consideration was the weight of crude,” he noted.
+One gallon of oil weighed nearly eight pounds.

 “It didn’t work.
-It leaked from too many places and the company couldn’t seal it properly,” Heath explains.
+It leaked from too many places and the company couldn’t seal it properly,” Heath explained.
 “When workers poured the cement, they did it in sections, so it made seams all around.
-You didn’t have caulking like we have today, so oil seeped into the sand.
+You didn’t have caulking like we have today, so oil seeped into the sand.”

 Then in 1954, Wayne and Amalie Long purchased the concrete reservoir from Shell.
 The entrepreneurial Monahans couple had an idea.
 The Longs believed in the tank’s potential as a community attraction – a water park.
 To fill the tank, Wayne Long pumped water from wells he drilled nearby.

-A 2006 letter of Wallace Dickey Jr., the nephew of the Longs, offers a first-hand account of what happend next.
+A 2006 letter by Wallace Dickey Jr., nephew of the Longs, offered a first-hand account of what happened next.

 After his uncle died in 1980, his aunt eventually donated it to Ward County.
-Left unattended for a few years, progressive classes of Monahans High School students added graffiti here and there.
+Left unattended for a few years, Monahans High School students enjoyed visiting the site at night, some adding graffiti to the concrete.

-According to Heath, in 1986 Amalie Long donated the structure and the more than 14 acres surrounding it to the Ward County Historical Commission.
+A new chance for life arrived in 1986, when Amalie Long donated the structure and the more than 14 acres surrounding it to the Ward County Historical Commission.

-A section of the wall is now the Meadows Amphitheater and includes a rebuilt roof similar to the original.
-Today it hosts rock concerts.
+A section of the tank’s wall is now the Meadows Amphitheater and includes a rebuilt roof similar to the original.
+The imposing concrete walls have witnessed class reunions, craft shows and other community events, including an annual Fajita Cook-off and Tejano Dance held in May.
+The former oil tank also has hosted rock concerts.

 On the first weekend of December, the Million Barrel Museum hosts a Christmas lighting and holiday activities.
 It is open 10 a.m. to 8 p.m.
 Tuesday through Saturday, 2 p.m. to 8 p.m. on Sundays in the summer.
 Admission is free.

-1923 – The Santa Rita No.1 uncovers the Big Lake oil field on land owned by the University of Texas.
+1923 – The Santa Rita No.1 uncovers the Big Lake oilfield on land owned by the University of Texas.
 The discovery leads to one of the largest oil booms in the United States.
-See Santa Rita taps Permian Basin.
+Learn more in Santa Rita taps Permian Basin.

 1930 – Shell Oil Company abandons use of the tank because of leaks, evaporation – and higher taxes on stored oil.